LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

 - v3.45.02:
   - Added IPE or MDB choice for programming (previously automatically selected)
   - Added support for comparator for dsPIC33FJxxMC 02/06
-  - Added support for SNAP and PICKIT 4 programmer with MDB interface
+  - Added support for SNAP and PICkit :tm: 4 programmer with MDB interface
   - Removed files generated by programmer interface (MDB or IPE) in working folder.
   - Fixed some issue with SAMx70 and SAMx71 family
   - Reduced Wait State for SAMV
   - Updated motor example for SAME70 PIM with MCLV2 board
   - Added missing dsPIC33CK
-  - Improved compatibility with Matlab R2010a
+  - Improved compatibility with MATLAB :registered: R2010a
   - Extended block GUI text fields which can evaluate workspace variables
   - UxV toolbox: improved compatibility with R2010a